-To escape the concrete jungles of Singapore, look out for Dusit Thani Laguna, a low rise, luxury golf resort with 208 rooms and villas.
+To escape the concrete jungle, look out for Dusit Thani Laguna Singapore, a low rise, luxury golf resort with 208 rooms and villas.
 It is also the first hotel in Singapore to have a direct access to a golf course.

 Image credit: TripAdvisor

 A collaboration between established Thai hospitality company Dusit International and Laguna Golf Course, Dusit Thani Laguna is also be a golfer’s dream come true with rooms and restaurants built to face the championship golf courses.

 If clubs and bogeys aren’t your thing, the luxurious hotel is still worth visiting if you are looking for a spacious place to unwind at.
 Other facilities include swimming pools, tennis courts and Dusit’s signature Devarana Spa.

 8. Duxton Reserve Singapore, Autograph Collection – revamped 19th century shophouses (July 2018)